Kikuyu people: Literature

 Until 1888, the Agikuyu literature was purely expressed in folklore.
 Famous stories include The Maiden Who Was Sacrificed By Her Kin, The Lost Sister, The Four Young Warriors, The Girl who Cut the Hair of the N'jenge, and many more.

 When the European missionaries arrived in the Agikuyu country in 1888, they learned the Kikuyu language and started writing it using a modified Roman alphabet.
 The Kikuyu responded strongly to missionaries and European education.
 They had greater access to education and opportunities for involvement in the new money economy and political changes in their country.
 As a consequence, there are notable Kikuyu literature icons such as Ngũgĩ wa Thiong'o and Meja Mwangi.
-Ngũgĩ wa Thiong'o's literary works include Caitani Mutharabaini (1981), Matigari (1986) and Murogi wa Kagogo (Wizard of the Crow (2006)) which is the largest known Kikuyu language novel having been translated into more than thirty languages.
+Ngũgĩ wa Thiong'o's literary works include Caitaani mũtharaba-Inĩ (1981), Matigari (1986) and Murogi wa Kagogo (2006), which is the largest known Kikuyu-language novel, having been translated into more than thirty languages.

 Music

 Traditional Kikuyu music has existed for generations up to 1888, when colonialism disrupted their life.
 Before 1888 and well into the 1920s, Kikuyu music included Kibaata, Nduumo and Muthunguci.
 Cultural loss increased as urbanization and modernization impacted on indigenous knowledge, including the ability to play the mũtũrĩrũ – an oblique bark flute.
 Today, music and dance are strong components of Kikuyu culture.
 There is a vigorous Kikuyu recording industry, for both secular and gospel music, in their pentatonic scale and western music styles such as "Mathwiti Maigi Ngai!".